SkretasLab/ProteoSeeker/README.md

                                   mode determines the type of analysis by the seek functionality.
-'1': The seek functionality will only search for proteins to be annotated which include at least one of the profiles of the spd.
-'2': The seek functionality will only search for proteins to be annotated that have at least one hit against the sfpd with a low enough e-value.
+'1': The seek functionality will only search for proteins to be annotated which include at least one of the profiles of the SPD.
+'2': The seek functionality will only search for proteins to be annotated that have at least one hit against the SFPD with a low enough e-value.
 '3': The seek functionality includes both types of analysis '1' and '2'.